Connecticut Rivers Council

 The headquarters of the Connecticut Rivers Council of Scouting America is located in Hartford, Connecticut.
 The present council was formed as the result of the merger between the Indian Trails Council of Norwich, Connecticut and Long Rivers Council of Hartford, Connecticut.
 Now it is the largest council in the state with a youth membership of over 17,000 and a volunteer base of nearly 5,000 adults, serving over half of the state.

-The council's camps include the June Norcross Webster Scout Reservation in Ashford, Mattatuck Scout Reservation in Plymouth and Camp Workcoeman in New Hartford.
+The council's camps include the June Norcross Webster Scout Reservation in Ashford, Mattatuck Scout Reservation in Plymouth, Edmund D. Strang Scout Reservation in Goshen, F.S.
+Barbour Scout Reservation in Norfolk, and Camp Workcoeman in New Hartford.
 See below for more information on the individual camps.

-The council's Order of the Arrow Lodge is Tschitani Lodge #10.
+The council's Order of the Arrow Lodge is Tschitani Lodge No. 10.

 Organization

 Map of the Connecticut Rivers Council, Scouting America (excluding Fisher's Island, NY).
 Red is the Western District, purple is the Charter Oak District, green is the Leaders of the Revolution District, and blue is the Southeastern District.

 Connecticut Rivers Council is divided into the following districts: